 How do you choose which 10 images are used?

-We select your shop backdrop, ad, and logo to start.
+We select your shop backdrop and ad to start.
 Then we add up to 7 random images from the game.
 We try to select from as many component types as possible (mats, chits, cards, etc).
 If your game is all cards, however, then we'll be selecting just some random cards.
 We exclude things like booklets, documents, boxes, or score pads, that might either be not that interesting visually, or confusing to the voter.